hitchhiker54/BlazorServerMinimal/README.md

 # BlazorServerMinimal

-A stripped down version of the default Blazor server tamplate, no docker
+A stripped down version of the default Blazor server template, no docker